-The Different Training Methodologies Before we get into the different training methods, let us offer a foreword of sorts.
+Before I get into the different training methods, let me offer a foreword of sorts.
 When speaking of training methods, you could easily say exercises plans, training styles, athletics training methods, and use other vernacular common to the health and fitness/athletics world.
 The use of words are not always synonymous, but there are many instances where they are, and overlap often occurs even when a synonymous nature is not present.

-With that in mind, we are going to focus on bodybuilding, calisthenics, martial arts, strength and conditioning, plyometrics, powerlifting, powerbuilding, CrossFit, circuit training, Olympic lifting, and cardiovascular training.
+With that in mind, I am going to focus on bodybuilding, calisthenics, martial arts, strength and conditioning, plyometrics, powerlifting, powerbuilding, CrossFit, circuit training, Olympic lifting, and cardiovascular training.

-Martial Arts Practicing martial arts is a unique style of exercise.
-With roots in self-defense, martial arts practice has gone mainstream in the fitness world, as seen in "cardio kickboxing" classes.
+Practicing martial arts is a unique style of exercise.
+With roots in self-defense and combat, martial arts practice has gone mainstream in the fitness world, as seen in "cardio kickboxing" classes.
 We do not want to focus on this, and instead want to focus on martial arts practice for self-defense or combat.

 With so many martial arts available, it is impossible for us to nail down the specific benefits of each in a paragraph or two.
 Instead, we will offer a summary review.
 When engaging in martial arts training or exercise, a person will often perform movements in "rounds" as opposed to sets—rounds lasting 3-5 minutes each are common.